srivastava-prachi/website/ongoing.md

   <summary>Abstract</summary>
   <br>
   <blockquote>
-     Applying the round-number methods proposed in \cite{binder2017measuring}, we infer an individual's cognitive uncertainty about product groups.
-We use the responses of individuals point expectations about...  in the NY Fed Survey of Consumers Expectation.
+    Applying the round-number methods proposed in Binder (2017), we infer an individual's cognitive uncertainty about product groups.
+We use the responses of individuals point expectations about gasoline, food, medical, education, rent, and gold prices in the NYFed Survey of Consumers
+    Expectation.
 Of these individual product groups, food prices are found to be the main driver of an individual's aggregate uncertainty about future inflation.
-We then show that a monetary policy is most effective at reducing food price uncertainty for both low and high-income groups.
-Whereas, monetary policy on gasoline price uncertainty is stronger for the low-income group.
+We then show that a monetary policy is most effective at reducing food price uncertainty.
   </blockquote>
 </details>
 <br>